-- Do let your neighbours know: While you can't always coordinate your bonfire around all your neighbours, letting them know you're planning to burn one will help them plan any washing they might have been hanging out, or how they'll use their garden that day.
+- Do let your neighbours know: While you can't always coordinate your bonfire around all your neighbours, letting them know you're planning to burn one will help them plan any washing they might have been planning on hanging out, or how they'll use their garden that day.

-- Do consider wind direction: Determining this before you light your bonfire in the garden could avoid unnecessary smoke in the neighbours garden so do bear it in mind.
+- Do consider wind direction: Determining this before you light your bonfire in the garden could avoid unnecessary smoke in the neighbours garden, so do bear it in mind.

-- Do take safety seriously: It goes without saying that children and pets should be supervised at all times, that you should keep a safe viewing distance and that the person lighting the bonfire should wear all appropriate protective gear.
-Ensure you keep a water supply close by also should you need to distinguish any flames and to spray down any remaining embers when your bonfire is drawing to a close.
+- Do take safety seriously: It goes without saying that children and pets should be supervised at all times, that you should keep a safe viewing distance, and that the person lighting the bonfire should wear all appropriate protective gear.
+Ensure you keep a water supply close by also, should you need to distinguish any flames and to spray down any remaining embers when your bonfire is drawing to a close.
 Be sure that your bonfire's flames have completely gone out before you walk away.

 - Don't burn wet or green matter: This will almost certainly cause excess smoke that will annoy your neighbours.
 Most councils collect green garden waste separately – or you can compost it.
 'One tip is to try and bend any wood before throwing it into the fire.
 Any wood that bends rather than breaking is too moist and should not be used.'